DidacticFishstick/ultrastar-wingman/README.md

     ```shell
    pip install -r requirements.txt
    ```
+6. Create a `config.ini` from the example `config.ini.mac_example` and modify the settings if needed

 #### Linux
 TBD

 ## Usage
+- Change your configuration in the `config.ini`.
+You will at least need to add your credentials for https://usdb.animux.de at the top to download any songs.
 - Start the Wingman: `python main.py`
 - **Access the UI**: Ensure your device is on the same network as your Ultrastar Deluxe setup.
 Open the provided URL on your device's browser.
 This is either `http://localhost:8080` if your browser is on your Ultrastar Deluxe system, otherwise it will be `http://<ultrastar-system-ip>:8080`
 - **Download and View Songs**: Browse the song library and select songs to download or view.